magneticio/vamp.io/content/try vamp/sava tutorials/index.md

 title: Vamp Sava tutorials
 ---

-## Vamp Sava tutorials

 We’ve created a set of showcase applications, services and corresponding blueprints that demonstrate Vamp’s core features - together we call them “Sava”.
-You can work with Sava in the Vamp hello world setup (or one of our other quick setups).
+You can work with Sava in the [Vamp hello world](/try-vamp/hello-world/) setup (or one of our other quick setups).

 Sava is a mythical vampire from Serbia ([wiki](http://en.wikipedia.org/wiki/Sava_Savanovi%C4%87)), but in our case it is a [Github repo](https://github.com/magneticio/sava) full of examples to help us demonstrate Vamp.